Thursday, April 12, 2018 / by Chad Schwendeman

 1. Paint – Out of all the expenses out there, many home buyers don’t even bat an eye at the thought of painting all the rooms inside their new property.
 However, if you have just purchased a large amount of space, you may be looking at an unexpectedly high bill once all the paint cans, brushes, and other tools have been purchased.

-2. Lawn Maintenance – Oftentimes, home buyers are focusing solely on the costs of the property itself ...
+2. Lawn Maintenance – Oftentimes, home buyers are focusing solely on the costs of the property itself, and forgetting ...

 Wednesday, December 23, 2015 / by Chad Schwendeman